Sporiff/Rootkey-Website/docs/source/tech/2018/2018-05-08-deploying-sophos-in-a-production-environment.rst

 goes out of date every 30 days, at which point a new executable needs to be downloaded for any new deployments.
 Understandably, this was not a practical solution for our application manager.
 Given my GNU/Linux background, the solution seemed straightforward enough: write a script to handle download and installation as one does with the Linux client.
-However, while this was easily facilitated by PowerShell&#8217;s Invoke-WebRequest cmdlet on Windows 10, Windows 7&#8217;s older (v2) Powershell had no such functionality.
+However, while this was easily facilitated by PowerShell's Invoke-WebRequest cmdlet on Windows 10, Windows 7's older (v2) Powershell had no such functionality.
 So we were faced with a dilemma: upgrade PowerShell or find a way to script the download and install in an older environment.

 The first option seemed the best to both of us, as more PowerShell features for technicians on a machine could